aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 aliases: [/python/working-with-charts/]
 ---

-## Creating OOXML Charts from Scratch using Aspose.Words

 New [insert_chart](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_chart/) method was added into the [DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/) class.
 So, let's see how to insert a simple column chart into the document using [DocumentBuilder.insert_chart](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_chart/) method:

-### How to Insert Column chart
+### How to Insert a Chart

+In this section we eill learn how to insert a chart into a document.

+### Insert Column Chart

-Below examples shows how to insert column chart.
+The following code example shows how to insert column chart:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-InsertSimpleColumnChart.py" >}}